daltskin/SmartThingsNet/README.md

 # Overview

-This is the reference documentation for the SmartThings API.

 The SmartThings API supports [REST](https://en.wikipedia.org/wiki/Representational_state_transfer), resources are protected with [OAuth 2.0 Bearer Tokens](https://tools.ietf.org/html/rfc6750#section-2.1), and all responses are sent as [JSON](http://www.json.org/).

 # Authentication